 Les Barnett CFITS Director The School of Computing has many objectives, not the least of which is to expand enrollment by reaching out to community, state and regional populations to promote computing as a career and the USA School of Computing as a competitive choice for those who are seeking computing education.
 To that end, the SoC faculty has developed and approved a policy to provide a structured approach for SoC faculty members to conduct outreach activities.
 These activities will improve recruiting access and opportunity within our school, and will be incorporated into the faculty member's service activities for an academic year.
 SoC faculty members are expected to incorporate K-12 outreach activities into their service goals and objectives in each academic year.
 One result of this committed effort on the part of our faculty has been the creation of age-appropriate, computing-focused instructional segments.
-These take many forms, including field trips, workshops, summer camp classes, robotics programming camps, presentations at high schools, participation in STEM extra-curricular activities at the K-12 level, teacher training, and mentoring.
+These take many forms, including field trips, workshops, summer camp classes, computing camps, presentations at high schools, participation in STEM extracurricular activities at the K-12 level, teacher training, and mentoring.
 A second result is the delivery of such content to K-12 students by SoC faculty.
 Some examples are: - Cryptography Designed for a high school math or computing class - Blender3D Covers coordinates; good for 3rd-6th grade math or art classes - Creating a Web Page HTML code; good for Middle School math classes - Brain-Computer Interface Good for middle or high school logic/decision making class or a life science class - Project Management Critical Path Method This is a logic/decision making concept for middle school.
-Note-there is no use of computers in this field trip - Binary Encoding This is appropriate for middle school math (pre-calc).
-Note - there is no use of computers in this field trip - SQL Session The SQL sessions would be good for a Logic or Computing/Database course at the high school level - Object Oriented Programming using "Scratch the Cat" This is appropriate for end of year K-5 and first graders All these and others have been documented and comport to our field trip standard, and are now delivered by other faculty, graduate assistants, or staff.
-Other examples are workshops ("Robot C" for BEST Robotics, JAVA for AP CS), robotics programming camps (CFITS Robotics programming camps, SCREAM, CFITS NDEP STEM summer camps), and "Grace Hopper" visits to high school students during CS Education week.
-In addition to these local and regional efforts, our faculty participate in statewide outreach to women through NCWIT Aspirations in Computing, GEMS, J-WIT, and visits to high schools by women faculty and industry partners.
+Note-there is no use of computers in this field trip - Retro Gaming Console using Raspberry Pi This is appropriate for elementary to High Schools (4th-10th) math.
+Students will learn how to build their own retro gaming console using a Raspberry Pi and open source software. - Video Podcasting This is appropriate for Middle to High Schools (6th - 10th).
+Students will learn to create a video podcast using separate audio and video files. - Object Oriented Programming using "Scratch the Cat" This is appropriate for end of year K-5 and first graders All these and 30 others have been documented and comport to our field trip standard, and are now delivered by other faculty, graduate assistants, or staff.
+Other examples are workshops ("Robot C" for BEST Robotics, JAVA for AP CS), robotics programming camps (CFITS Robotics programming camps, Robots Acting and Performing (RAP), CFITS computing camps), and "Grace Hopper" visits to high school students during CS Education week.
+In addition to these local and regional efforts, our faculty participate in statewide outreach to women.
+BEST events at SoC